-Bipole III is a proposed new high voltage direct current (HVDC) transmission project required to improve overall system reliability and dependability.
-The project includes the HVDC transmission line, energy conversion facilities, and system connections.
+Bipole III is a new high voltage direct current (HVDC) transmission project required to improve overall system reliability and dependability.
+Projected in-service date for this project is anticipated for 2017.